AprilSylph/XKit-Rewritten/docs/framework.md

 Label displayed to the user to describe the preference.

 #### `"preferences"`: \<preference name\>: `"options"`
-- Type: Object
+- Type: Array
 - Required: Yes, if `type` is `"select"`

-For `"select"`-type preferences, an object of value/label entries.
+For `"select"`-type preferences, an array of objects each with `"value"` and `"label"` properties.
 Unused for other preference types.

 #### `"preferences"`: \<preference name\>: `"src"`
 - Type: String